mediacloud/backend/doc/topic_mining.markdown

 * editing the parameters of the query (keywords, dates, and / or sources) to find more seed stories;
 * adding and backfilling with feedly a new media collection with relevant sources;
-* manually creating a list of relevant seed urls through google searches, manual curation, or other such methods;
+* manually creating a list of relevant seed URLs through google searches, manual curation, or other such methods;
 * mining twitter for a list of links using crimson hexagon;

 Story Matching